The Pentagon’s Press Purge

 And there will come a moment when the United States finds itself in some sort of conflict and the ability to have that information, that back and forth, the lack of that will be harmful.

 I mean, I'll give you a very small example.
+Yeah, please.

 the crew, can you not report it until they're in safe space?
+And we did that.

-I just, I can't wrap my mind around the idea that
+I just, I can't wrap my mind around the idea that having less engagement leads to better understanding.

-that we as a country expect those who are accountable for the lives of 2 million troops, those who are making those decisions, answer questions, answer questions that they don't like.
+not access the engagement that happens that the that we as a country expect those who are accountable for the lives of two million troops those who are making those decisions answer questions answer questions that they don't like i think that i think that to me is the simplest and most direct

+case to be made for that to come.
 And Thomas, you were vigorously nodding when you said, I've had sources say that they were afraid, because I think what Nancy is pointing out is

 really

-which is somebody standing up in front of somebody else and answering
+the heart of it, which is somebody standing up in front of somebody else and answering

+to the issues that are occurring.
 And that seems like that's going to be going away.

 But you seem to be agreeing that people are afraid now, even within the organization.

+Yes, I think Nancy's probably had this too.
 I mean, you obviously talk about source protection with the people that you speak with, and

-But now it's, you know, absolutely one of the first things that are discussed: or hey, can we move this to Signal or Proton or some type of secure area?
+that was always part of the conversation.
+But now it's absolutely one of the first things that are discussed, or hey, can we move this to Signal or Proton or some type of secure area?

 And the fear in talking to the press,

 the generals and senior officers were always a bit more hesitant to talk to me.
+And I had much more of a foothold in the enlisted side of things.

+is very intense.
 And I would say it extends outside of the building to our allies.

 We've tried to follow up to some of the Afghans that were brought to the United States, and even they don't want to talk out of fear of deportation.
+So these policies are impacting

 myriad areas of the Defense Department and service members and veterans in multiple ways.

-Dave, are you getting a sense that now there is a culture that is not about protecting the security of the United States, but just about exerting control?
+Dave, are you getting a sense that that now there is a culture that is not about protecting the security of the United States, but just about exerting control?

 Yeah, absolutely get that from, you know, people in the government and people recently out of the government that I speak with.
+This really, and Nancy talked about it, authoritarian regimes.

 I mean, this

+reminds me of the old Soviet days of minders, right?
 Remember where the Soviets would have people that would rat one another out?
+Um, that's this culture of fear.
+And Nancy talked about it earlier.

 That's what the Pentagon has done is create this culture of fear that people are afraid

 of getting polygraphed, of getting demoted, of getting fired, of being threatened for telling the truth.
+Right.

-And that, to me is the most dangerous part of all of this.
+And that, to me, is the most dangerous part of all of this.

 A culture of retribution seems to be taking place.
+Absolutely.

-So here I want to flip it on its head because I remain optimistic.
+So here I want want to flip it on its head because I remain optimistic.
+And I'll tell you why.

 This feels like they are grafting an alien culture onto American culture.
+Americans are not accustomed to this level of sycophancy and control.

 And I truly do believe they'll reject it.